open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumeclaimtemplatesindexstatusconditionsindex">conditions</a></b></td>
         <td>[]object</td>
         <td>
-          conditions is the current Condition of persistent volume claim.<br/>
+          conditions is the current Condition of persistent volume claim.
+If underlying persistent volume is being resized then the Condition will be set to 'ResizeStarted'.<br/>
         </td>
         <td>false</td>
       </tr><tr>